Branded Reel: An exploration of branded video

 The Challenge

-In creating the reel I had to approach how I would match the sarcastic and playful style typically expressed in the Reese’s commercials for the Take 5 product as well as how I would approach creating the reel in a way that would allow the candy to reach a larger crowd of individuals.
+In creating the reel we had to approach how we would match the sarcastic and playful style typically expressed in the Reese’s commercials for the Take 5 product as well as how we would approach creating the reel in a way that would allow the candy to reach a larger crowd of individuals.
 Additionally in Reese’s instagram posts there is one post about the take 5 on the Reese’s Take 5 page and 3 on the main account out of 357 posts.
 This leaves room for the creation of a branded reel for the product on instagram to hopefully expand the amount of viewers that this specific Reese’s product would receive.

 What are “Reels”